MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/offloading-the-segmentation-of-large-tcp-packets.md

 - If the large TCP packet contains IP options or TCP options (or both), the miniport driver copies these options, unaltered, to each packet that it derived from the large TCP packet.
 Specifically, the NIC will not increment the **Time Stamp** option.

-- All packet headers (Ethernet, IP, TCP) will be in the first MDL of the packet.
+- All packet headers (ethernet, IP, TCP) will be in the first MDL of the packet.
 The headers will not be split across multiple MDLs.
     > [!TIP]
     > This assumption is valid when LSO is enabled.
 Otherwise, when LSO isn't enabled, miniport drivers can't assume that IP headers are in the same MDL as ethernet headers.